 June is Cataract Awareness Month

-According to the American Academy of Ophthalmology, cataracts are one of the leading causes of blindness in the United States.
+June is Cataract Awareness Month and according to the American Academy of Ophthalmology, cataracts are one of the leading causes of blindness in the United States.
 As we age, the natural lens inside our eyes becomes opaque and hardens.
-The more mature the cataract, the more difficult it can be to successfully remove during surgery and restore vision.
-If left untreated,… Read more »
+The more mature the cataract, the more difficult it can be to successfully remove during surgery…

 Computer Vision Syndrome